Average Salary: $48,000

-Specifically, your pay is derived from two sources.
-You'll get a predetermined standby wage, along with actual flight pay.
-As you might expect, flight pay can be all over the map based on the number and severity of that season's fires.
-Generally, the worse the fires, the more you fly and the more income you earn.
-In a severe fire season, for example, some air tankers might fly well over 300 hours.
-In a year with few fires, an air tanker might only get about 50 hours in the air.
-Flight hours might also vary depending on your region, as some areas might see more frequency of fires.
+Typically, an air tanker pilot's pay is derived from two sources: a predetermined standby wage and actual flight pay.
+As you might expect, flight pay can be all over the map based on the number and severity of that season's fires, but generally speaking, the worse the fires, the more a pilot earns.
+In a severe fire season, some air tankers might fly well over 300 hours.
+In a year with few fires, those same pilots might only get about fifty hours in the air.

 Yes, this is one of the few times you'll see a large group of people sitting around, crossing their fingers that a large section of the planet will burst into flames.

 Pilots can usually expect to gross about $48,270 during an average contract period in a normal fire season (source).
 Most companies also offer some type of compensation for travel, lodging, and meals, and then a little somethin-somethin for mandatory days off.